Best Snake Breeds That Like To Be Handled

 They are heavier to handle and may require a larger enclosure as they grow.

-Younger gopher snakes eat mice, while full-grown ones should be fed rats.
+Younger gopher snakes eat mice, while full-grown ones should be fed rats once a week.

 These are fun snakes to own because they are interactive and playful.